fission/fission.io/content/en/blog/custom-metrics-autoscaling-new-deploy.md

 - response-topic
 - error-topic

-Paste the following yaml to a file named `kafka-topic.yaml` and then apply it.
+Paste the following contents in a new yaml file.
+Name it `kafka-topic.yaml` and apply it.

 ```yaml
 apiVersion: kafka.strimzi.io/v1beta2